NEW SPECIES ALERT OCTOPUS!

-With only 800 species of octopus, it’s pretty exciting to find a new type of octopus!
+With only 800 species or types of octopus, it’s pretty exciting to find a new type of octopus!
 The new species is technically a Grimpoteuthis, which is a member of the umbrella family, called Opisthoteuthidae.

-This family of octopus still has eight arms, like all octopuses.
+This family of octopus still has eight arms, like all types of octopuses.
 The difference is the webbing between their arms, resembling an umbrella.
 (I’m not going to take a picture of an umbrella.
 Umbrellas aren’t cute)

 Dumbo octopus below, sideways view so the telltale flaps aren’t quite as noticeable.